raenardcruz/aprimo-auth/README.md

 * *secret* - aprimo registration client secret
 * *redirecturi* - aprimo registration redirect uri.
 This Uri should handle callbacks from aprimo.
 * *relativeAppRedirect* - relative path of the application url.
 The value placed here will be the location of the redirect after the authorixation is resolved.
+* *crypto* - a text value used for token encryption

 ## Aprimo Setup
 Follow these steps to create a new Integration registration inside Aprimo